 IgadI is revolutionizing the marijuana industry by unveiling the processes and science behind growing, cultivating and manufacturing choice quality marijuana.
 Like a visit to the aquarium, you will be looking into another world—only instead of sea life, this world will consist of budding, flowering cannabis gardens, and will be the only one of its kind in America.

-The last of three recreational dispensaries in Idaho Springs, the Spring is a Strainwise dispensary (with several other locations across the state).
-Located in a small converted house, they offer a smaller variety of strains and edibles.
+The last of three recreational dispensaries in Idaho Springs, Bonfire Cannabis Co now sits in the former house of The Spring.
+Located in a small converted house, they offer a variety of strains and edibles.

 Silver Stem Fine Cannabis (Fraser, CO)